IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/27-connecting-parts-7.png)

-You should see an output similar to
+You should see an output similar to:

 ![](./images/28-connecting-parts-8.png)